 Don't Disturb Test Before Any Renovation

-Asbestos was used in dozens of building materials common in Cheverly's era: pipe insulation wrap, floor tiles (especially 9"×9" vinyl tiles), ceiling tiles, roof shingles, joint compound, and the insulation around older furnaces and boilers.
-In good condition and undisturbed, these materials are generally not a health concern.
-The risk comes when they're cut, sanded, broken, or removed.
+Asbestos was used in many building materials during Cheverly's era: pipe insulation, floor tiles (especially 9"×9" vinyl tiles), ceiling tiles, roof shingles, joint compound, and insulation around older furnaces.
+If it's in good shape and left alone, it's generally not a health risk.
+The danger is when it gets cut, sanded, broken, or removed.

-The practical implication: before any renovation project in a pre-1980 Cheverly home -- flooring replacement, duct work, popcorn ceiling removal, insulation -- test first.
-Asbestos testing runs $25--$75 per sample through a certified lab, and it's cheap insurance before a contractor starts grinding or tearing.
+The bottom line: before any renovation in a pre-1980 Cheverly home -- flooring, ductwork, popcorn ceiling removal, insulation -- test first.
+Asbestos testing costs $25--$75 per sample at a certified lab.
+That's cheap protection before a contractor starts tearing things apart.

-• 9"×9" floor tiles (common in Cheverly basements and kitchens): likely contain asbestos -- encapsulate, don't remove
+• 9"×9" floor tiles (common in Cheverly basements and kitchens) likely contain asbestos -- cover them over, don't remove them

-• Pipe wrap insulation that looks like corrugated cardboard or plaster: treat as asbestos until tested
+• Pipe wrap insulation that looks like cardboard or plaster: treat it as asbestos until you test it

-• Popcorn ceilings before 1978: test before any sanding or scraping
+• Popcorn ceilings in homes built before 1978: test before sanding or scraping

-• Gray or white insulation on older ducts and boilers: assume asbestos, call an abatement professional
+• Gray or white insulation on older ducts and boilers: assume it contains asbestos and call a pro

 What to do

-Leave intact asbestos materials alone if they're in good condition.
-For renovation work, hire a certified asbestos inspector to sample first.
-For abatement (removal), use a Maryland-licensed asbestos abatement contractor -- DIY removal is illegal for most regulated materials.
+If asbestos materials are in good shape, leave them alone.
+Before any renovation work, hire a certified asbestos inspector to test first.
+For removal, you need a Maryland-licensed asbestos abatement contractor -- doing it yourself is illegal for most regulated materials.

 Lead Paint